cloudflare/terraform-provider-cloudflare/docs/resources/turnstile_widget.md

 ### Optional

 - `bot_fight_mode` (Boolean) If bot_fight_mode is set to true, Cloudflare issues computationally expensive challenges in response to malicious bots (Enterprise only).
-- `id` (String) The identifier of this resource.
+- `sitekey` (String) The identifier of this resource.
 This is the site key value.
 - `offlabel` (Boolean) Do not show any Cloudflare branding on the widget (Enterprise only).
 - `region` (String) Region where this widget can be used.